simeononsecurity/simeononsecurity.ch/content/articles/best-practices-to-prevent-spillage/index.en.md

 ## Understanding the Risks of Information Spillage

-Before delving into prevention techniques, it is essential to understand the risks associated with information spillage.
+Before digging into prevention techniques, you need to understand the risks associated with information spillage.
 Some common risks include:

 1. **Human error**: Mistakes made by individuals, such as sending an email to the wrong recipient or mishandling classified documents, can result in information spillage.
 2. **Insider threats**: Employees or individuals with authorized access to sensitive information may intentionally or unintentionally leak classified data.